sophiacheungshc/turn_it_down/README.md

 * Player controls sprite by pressing arrow keys and spacebar, with different animations to depict different types of movement.
 * Platform tiles are randomized and moving down at a faster rate than the background, creating an illusion of upward movement.
 * Three levels of difficulty (three different songs) are available for player to select.
-* Lives system displays number of hearts with respect to the number of extra lives left which can endure a missed beat.
+* Health system displays number of hearts with respect to the number of extra lives left which can endure a missed beat.
-* Beats visualization achieved with two moving bars in the background pose as indication for player to duck.
+* Beats visualization achieved with moving bars in the background pose as indication for player to duck.

 <p align="center">
   <img width="600" height="350" src="https://github.com/sophiacheungshc/turn_it_down/blob/master/tid.gif">